Israel's Gamida Cell gets buyout offer from unnamed drugmaker

 The offer was received on March 7, said Clal Biotechnology Industries, which has about 22 percent of Gamida, in its own statement to the Tel Aviv Stock Exchange.

 Gamida said it is developing a pipeline of products to treat a wide range of conditions, including blood cancers and solid tumors.
-Its StemEx treatment is being tested as part of a transplant regimen for patients with high risk leukemia and lymphoma [ID:nL5N0CY1CL]
+Its StemEx treatment is being tested as part of a transplant regimen for patients with high risk leukaemia and lymphoma

 The future payments would be conditioned upon meeting milestones in development, registration and sales, Elbit and Clal said.